SvenMichaelKlose/tunix/src/tunix/README.md

     child_stuff ();
 ~~~

-## List Functions
+## Returned Lists And Tables

-Some functions return a carriage-return
+Some functions either return a list of
-ended lines of comma-separated values or
-key/value pairs, separated by a double
+key/value pairs or a table.
+Both are
-colon.
-The value can be a list of
-comma-separated values.
+lines of comma-separated values.

-Functions returning a list of comma-
-separated values first send a comma-
-separated list of column names.
+Tables are headed with a list of column
+names.
+Key/value lists always have the
+keys in the first column.

 Column names and keys are composed of
-upper case ASCII letters or digits.
+upper case ASCII letters.

 Values are either decimals, hexadecimal
-bytes or words starting with a "$" or
+bytes or words of fixed length (2 or 4
+characters) starting with a "$", or
 strings surrounded by double quotes.
-Strings containing quotes must use
+Quotes inside strings are printed as
 quadruple quotes ("").

 The order and number of keys may vary,
-depending on the function returning
+depending on the function and the
-them.

-An example:
+version of TUNIX.
+Assuming fixed
+layouts will jeopardize backwards-
+compatibility.

+An example for a table:

 ~~~
 ID,PID,NAME